LeMikaelF/blog/_posts/2025-2-7-testing-transaction-isolation.md

 }

 private void assertNoPhantomRead() {
-  Integer count = jdbcTemplate.queryForObject("select count(*) from t where num = 1", Integer.class);
+  Integer count = jdbcTemplate.queryForObject(
+    "select count(*) from t where num = 1", Integer.class);
   assertThat(count)
     .withFailMessage("found phantom read, transaction is not properly isolated") .isEqualTo(1);
 }
 ```

 We just keep a counter of the deadlocks we've seen, pass the test if we've seen enough, and fail as soon as we see something fishy.
-This
+The
-specific is actually called G2 (anti-dependency cycle) in [the literature](https://jepsen.io/consistency/phenomena/g2) in the literature,
+specific phenomenon we're looking for is actually called G2 (anti-dependency cycle)
-but let's not open that can of worms.
+in [the literature](https://pmg.csail.mit.edu/papers/icde00.pdf), but let's not open that can of worms.

 To make this test fail, set the transaction isolation level to anything lower than `REPEATABLE_READ` on the `TransactionTemplate` (this is
 why we didn't just use the global template):